andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_Overview.rst

 .. figure:: E-Prime_OverviewScreen.png

-E-Prime is a stimulus presentation software that is used in both behavioral and neuroimaging research.
-The goal of this module is to help you learn how to use E-Prime, as well as how to use basic object-oriented programming.
-Increased understanding of object-oriented programming and E-Basic - E-Prime's scripting language - lets you adapt your experiment to different situations, including fMRI experiments.
+**E-Prime** is a stimulus presentation software that is used in both behavioral and neuroimaging research.
+The goal of this module is to help you learn E-Prime, as well as some of the basics of object-oriented programming.
+Don't worry if you've never heard of object-oriented programming beforeIncreased understanding of object-oriented programming and E-Basic - E-Prime's scripting language - lets you adapt your experiment to different situations, including fMRI experiments.

 .. toctree::
    :maxdepth: 1